Nano2PlastProject/TheFullMulti_RIVER/README.md

   - process_paramRiver: contains relevant MPs fate process descriptors organised by river compartment and MP aggregation state (e.g. biofilm growth rate, fragmentation rate constant, attachment efficiency)
   - compartmentsGenericRiverSec_prop: contains the parameters describing the Generic River dimensions and properties of each of its river sections and compartments (i.e. flow velocity, depth, width, length, etc.).
 A file to generate new river parameterizations is provided in the same folder called GenerateGenericRiverImputFile.

-- Reformulation of process descriptions: the fate process descriptions for microplastics included in this model are formulated in the file called RC_GeneratorRiver.
+- Reformulation of process descriptions: the fate process descriptions for plastic particles included in this model are formulated in the file called RC_GeneratorRiver.
 New processes or alternative process descriptions can be added here and should be also added to the list of processes "processList" defined in the MAIN_MPsRiver.py file.
 Simultaneusly, in order for the model to take on account the new processes, new entries should be added in the estimation of rate constants section (starting line #140 of the MAIN_MpsRiver.py file).

 ### Author
 ===========